efeelize/eng/bec/speaking_notes.md

 ***My hometown is Shannxi province, but at present I am working in Shanghai.
 It is a beautiful city with a long history and brilliant culture.
 The weather is warm, the air is fresh, which makes the city very suitable for living.
 Welcome to visit my hometown.***

-## 4.2学习/工作情况
+## 4.2 学习/工作情况
 ***Q:What do you study?
 How do you like your major?***
 A:My major in law.As we all know, law is not only a science but also an art.
 What my major puts more emphasis on is the part of science.
 We try to use mathematical methods to help managers make wiser decisions.
 I love my major very much.
 The primary direction of my research is system engineering, I’m quite keen on the systems theory, which helps me to have a better understanding of the world in a systematic perspective.

 ***Q:Can you tell me a little about your work?***
+- I graduated from shanghai maritime school with a master degree in law.
-A:I'm an at a small law firm and I mainly deal with the document.
+- Now I'm an at a small law firm and I mainly deal with the document.
+- ability to prioritize and work within tight timeframe
+- excellent research ability
+- very familiar with law and related policies in China
+- fluent in both English and Chinese;

 ***Q:what do you like the best/most/least about your work?***
 - What most interests me is that….